History of Cameroon in Timeline

 In 2013, the primary school enrollment rate in Cameroon was 93.5%.

 In 2013, the total adult literacy rate in Cameroon was estimated to be 71.3%.
-The literacy rate among youths aged 15–24 was 85.4% for males and 76.4% for females.

 May 2014: Cameroon and Chad wage war on Boko Haram

-In May 2014, presidents Paul Biya of Cameroon and Idriss Déby of Chad announced they were waging war on Boko Haram and deployed troops to the Nigerian border.
+In May 2014, presidents Paul Biya of Cameroon and Idriss Déby of Chad announced they were waging war on Boko Haram, and deployed troops to the Nigerian border.

-December 2014: Boko Haram attack
+December 2014: Boko Haram attack in Cameroon

 In December 2014, a List of Goods Produced by Child Labor or Forced Labor issued by the Bureau of International Labor Affairs mentioned Cameroon among the countries that resorted to child labor in the production of cocoa.

-2014: Poverty Rate in Cameroon
+2014: Poverty rate

 In 2014, 23.8% of the population in Cameroon was living below the international poverty threshold of US$1.90 a day.

-2014: Healthcare Expenditure
+2014: Healthcare expenditure

 In 2014, just 4.1% of total GDP expenditure in Cameroon was allocated to healthcare.

-2014: Kribi Deepwater Port starts operations
+2014: Kribi Deepwater Port operations begin

 In 2014, the Kribi Deepwater Port in Cameroon started operations.